Marieke Meelen

 I supervise graduate students who are interested in linguistic questions about morphosyntactic change and language documentation of endangered languages.
 If you’re interested in applying for a PhD with me, please send me an email with a brief description of your research question and planned methodology.

-Current and past PhD students and their topics:
+Current and past PhD students and postdocs and their topics:

 selected publications